Fort Boyard (game show): Format

 The first thing done in the game is the sounding of the Fort's gong by French character 'La Boule'.
 Once the gong sounds the game time begins ticking down.
-In the UK version the game lasted for 40 minutes, in the French version 60 to 120 minutes, depending on the year.
+In the UK version the game lasted for forty minutes (extended to fifty five minutes for the Series 2 celebrity special), in the French version sixty to 120 minutes, depending on the year.

+In the UK's 2nd and 3rd series, entry into the fort was not immediate for the contestants.
+The access gate at the fort's entrance is blocked by a large horizontal bar; the team must pull on the correct rope to raise the bar above the gate, so it can be opened to start the game.
+This initial task was also used in the 1999 French version.

 The show's original format is outlined in the following sections.